deargle/deargle.github.io/_security_assignments/lab_social_engineering.md

 20. Carry out your nefarious purposes with the victim <i class='fa fa-birthday-cake'></i>

-21. **Deliverable**:
+## <span class='label label-success'>Deliverable</span>

 Take a screenshot showing the output of running the following commands from your meterpreter session:

     pgrep AdobeUpdate.exe
     getpid
     shell
     echo "your first and last name"
     date /t

 The first command should show the process id related to your trojan pdf, and the second verifies that you are tied to that process.
 This establishes that you were successful in this exploit.

 The last three commands drop you into a windows shell where you can more easily establish your identity.

-20. Return to msfconsole by typing `control + z`.
-Enter `y` to background the session.
-21. To close the session, type `sessions -k 1`.

 <div class='alert alert-info' markdown='1'><strong>Convenience! </strong> The above pattern of (1) generate a payload and (2) set up a handler to listen for a callback